indexdata/rfcs/text/0004-folio-distributed-vs-centralized-configration.md

 FOLIO had no strict guidelines for developers, how and where to store the configuration values.
 This led to a situation where different approaches where developed by different developer teams.
 This makes it difficult for implementers, administrators and users to configure the system appropriate, as they may have to search the documentation how to read or write these configuration values.
-Basically there are two competing concepts where to store the values: distributed in the owning modules or centralized is a special module that offers a configuration store for other modules.
+Basically there are two competing concepts where to store the values: distributed in the owning modules or centralized in a special module that offers a configuration store for other modules.
 This RFC shall give guidelines for developers, where configuration values shall be set.

 ## Detailed Explanation/Design

 This RFC deals with configurations that configure the behaviour of the Folio tenant.
-Among all different kinds of configurations, this RFC does not deal with the following configurations, as their location and method to set/get them should not be changed:
+Among all different kinds of configurations, this RFC does not deal with the following configurations, as their location and method to set/get them shall not be changed:

 * Settings stored in Okapi's /_/env APIs.
 * Settings stored in Infrastructure (Kubernetes / Rancher) config maps and secrets.